metas-mk/100-days-of-code/r2-log.md

 #### General Data loading with Redux

+- Components are generalle responsible for fetching data they need by calling an action creator
   - Component gets rendered onto the screen
   - Component's `componentDidMount` lifecycle method gets called
     - for such cases a classbased component is needed to have access to the lifecycle methods
   - We call an action creator from `componentDidMount`
+- Action creators are responsible for making API requests (this is where Redux-Thunk comes into play)
   - Action creator runs code to make an API request
     - will use axios to do that
   - API responds with data
   - Action creator returns an `action` with the fetched data on the `payload` property
+- We get fetched data into a component by generating new state in our redux store, then getting that into our component through mapStateToProps
   - Some reducer sees the action, returns the data of the `payload`
-- Becasue we generated some new state object, redux/ react-redux cause our React app to be rerendered
+  - Because we generated some new state object, redux/ react-redux cause our React app to be rerendered